Pennsylvania State University: Athletics

 Penn State's mascot is the Nittany Lion, a representation of a type of mountain lion that once roamed what is now University Park.
 The school's official colors, now blue and white, were originally black and dark pink.
-Penn State participates in the NCAA Division I FBS and in the Big Ten Conference for most sports.
+Originally introduced back when athletics were introduced at Penn State, this was changed in 1890 after the pink faded to white and to avoid ridicule from opposing teams.
+Pink and black still will make periodic appearances at athletic events in the modern era as a special student "S" section during certain games.
+Penn State participates in NCAA's Division I FBS for football and in the Big Ten Conference for most sports.

 Two sports participate in different conferences: men's volleyball in the Eastern Intercollegiate Volleyball Association (EIVA) and women's hockey in College Hockey America (CHA).
 The fencing teams operate as independents.

-Athletic teams at Penn State have won 79 national collegiate team championships (51 NCAA, 2 consensus Division I football titles, 6 AIAW, 3 USWLA, 1 WIBC, and 4 national titles in boxing, 11 in men's soccer and one in wrestling in years prior to NCAA sponsorship).
-The 51 NCAA Championships ranks fifth all time in NCAA Division I, and is the most of any Big Ten school.
+Penn State athletic teams have claimed a total of 82 national collegiate team championships since the university's founding, including 54 NCAA, two consensus Division I football titles, six AIAW, three USWLA, one WIBC, four national titles in boxing, 11 in men's soccer, and one in wrestling in years prior to NCAA sponsorship.
+The university ranks fifth all-time in NCAA championships in NCAA Division I, and first among Big Ten schools.

-Since joining the Big Ten in 1991, Penn State teams have won 103 conference regular season and tournament titles.
+Since joining the Big Ten in 1991, Penn State teams have won 124 conference regular season and tournament titles, through June, 2023.

-Penn State has one of the most successful overall athletic programs in the country, as evidenced by its rankings in the NACDA Director's Cup, a list compiled by the National Association of Collegiate Directors of Athletics that charts institutions' overall success in college sports.
+Penn State has one of the most successful overall athletic programs in the country, evidenced by its rankings in the NACDA Director's Cup, a list compiled by the National Association of Collegiate Directors of Athletics that charts institutions' overall success in college sports.
 From the Cup's inception in the 1993–1994 season, the Nittany Lions have finished in the top 25 every year.